mlkimmins/OSCAR/README.md

 # OSCAR
+## Objective Summarization of Clinical ARticles

+### Authored by students of Harvard University, School of Engineering.

+This project is to summarize clinical research papers in an accurate and human readable way.
+Training was performed on 200k+ dataset from NIH library.

 You must add the libraries in requirements.txt for decode / inference to work.
 We don't have access to conda/pip install in fasrc, so can't run in fasrc gpu for inference.